tlswg/tls13-spec/draft-ietf-tls-tls13.md

 will not process the same data twice for the same connection) and also cannot be sent as if it were ordinary TLS data.

-3. If the server key is compromised, and client authentication is used, then the attacker can impersonate the client to the server (as it knows the traffic key).
+3. If the server key is compromised, then the attacker can tamper with the 0-RTT data without detection.

 ### Resumption and PSK